 Our all-in-one handheld computers come with ramifications we don't see.
 Let's say an average person gets their first phone at the age of 10.
-Current statistics suggest that we upgrade or replace our phones roughly every 2 years and the average human life expectancy in the UK is 81 years.
-This means that each British consumer will own 35 phones in their lifetime.
+Our latest statistics suggest that phones are replaced roughly every 3.6 years and the average human life expectancy in the UK is 81 years.
+This means that each of us will own around 20 phones in their lifetime.
 Someone can have a few more or a few less, but the fact remains - we upgrade phones far too frequently which leads to the depletion of the Earth's resources for the sake of owning newer and faster devices with slightly better cameras.

 Phones simply cannot be made without valuable minerals - a myriad of them is required to power a phone.
 This includes silicon, carbon, calcium, coltan, iron, gold, copper, nickel, tin and aluminium.
-Manufacturers also need 200 times more components than those which end up in the final product.
+During extraction and refinement of materials, the amount of waste created is 200 times more than the weight of the phone itself.
 One 226g phone needs 74kg of raw materials, and the production of one microchip requires 36 litres of water.

 Mining has an enduring and devastating impact on the environment.
 Natural habitat destruction and the contamination of water and soil puts workers' and members of local communities' lives in danger.
 Ore grade is decreasing, which has led to mines becoming wider and deeper, labour cost increasing, working conditions lacking safety and the cost per kg of minerals going up, all of which creates huge price tags for our phones.

 It's important to reduce what you consume and recycle what's left.
-When it comes to mobile phones, keeping valuable and rare metals in circulation is an excellent way to save our planet.
+When it comes to mobile phones, keeping valuable and rare metals in circulation is an excellent way to reduce resource depletion.